Q&A with Olympic Triathlete Susan Williams

 The sport has grown exponentially since it was first in the Games in 2000.
 And even thought the triathlon that takes place in the Olympic is fairly specific, all types of triathlons (Ironman, off-road, youth) have grown.

-You were inducted into the USA Triathlon Hall of Fame just a few months ago.
+You were inducted into the USA Triathlon Hall of Fame.
 That’s quite an honor.
 What does that mean to you?

 It was very special for me to me put in the same category of some of the sports legends.
 I was thankful that other aspects of my participation in the sport were noticed other than 1 race in the Olympics.

 What advice would you give to newcomers to the sport?
 Or to someone thinking about trying a triathlon for the first time?